 Fructose is particularly toxic for several reasons.
 First, metabolism occurs solely within the liver, so virtually all ingested fructose becomes stored as newly created fat.
 In contrast, all cells can help metabolize glucose.

 Secondly, fructose is metabolized without limits.
 More ingested fructose leads to more hepatic de novo lipogenesis and more liver fat.
 No natural brakes exist to slow down over production of new fat.
 Fructose directly stimulates DNL independently of insulin, since dietary fructose has minimal effect on blood glucose or serum insulin levels.

 Fructose metabolism is less tightly regulated.
 Thus, it can overwhelm the export machinery of the liver leading to excessive buildup of fat in the liver.
-We’ll talk more about how the liver tries to rid itself of the newly created fat in the next chapter.

 Thirdly, there is no alternative runoff pathway for fructose.
 Excess glucose is stored safely and easily in the liver as glycogen.
 When needed, glycogen is broken back into glucose for easy access to energy.
 Fructose has no mechanism for easy storage.
 It is metabolized to fat, which cannot be easily reversed.